BERTO: Intent-Driven Network Time Series Forecasting via Natural Language Operator Preferences: Problem Formulation

 \section{Problem Formulation}

-Consider a cluster of co-located cells within a shared service area $A$, where each cell $i$ serves a set of users and has a specific load at a given time. \revAddd{Co-located cells refer to multiple cellular base stations positioned at the same physical site, typically sharing infrastructure and covering overlapping areas.} Forecasting a cell's future load enables the network to adapt, enhancing performance and efficiency.
-The time series prediction problem for the $i^{\text{th}}$ cell is to predict $x_{t}$ given $x_{t-h:t-1}$ along with other statistics such as $\mu_{x_{t}}$ and $\sigma_{x_{t}}$ calculated based on past load information.
-In this work, we focus on short-term prediction and hence $x_{t}$ is a scalar value.
+Consider a cluster of co-located cells within a shared service area $A$, where each cell $i$ serves a set of users and has a specific load at a given time. {Co-located cells refer to multiple cellular base stations positioned at the same physical site, typically sharing infrastructure and covering overlapping areas.} Forecasting a cell's future load enables the network to adapt, enhancing performance and efficiency. \revAdd{Let $\mathcal{I}$ denote the natural language string representing the active operator intent.
+The time series prediction problem for the $i^{\text{th}}$ cell is to compute intent conditioned forecast $x_{t}$ given $x_{t-h:t-1}$ along with other statistics such as $\mu_{x_{t}}$ and $\sigma_{x_{t}}$ calculated based on past load information}.
+In this work, we focus on short-term prediction, so $x_{t}$ is a scalar.
 If the predicted value is $\hat{x_{t}}$, the prediction model is $f_\theta(.)$ where $\theta$ are the parameters of the model and the loss function used to train the model is $\mathcal{L}(.)$.
 The optimization problem can be defined as